 - U.S. District Court for the Southern District of Ohio

-Carrie is a senior attorney in the Vorys Cleveland office and is a member of the bankruptcy practice group.
+Carrie is of counsel in the Vorys Cleveland office and is a member of the bankruptcy practice group.
 Carrie represents creditors dealing with claims, avoidance actions, cash collateral matters and seeking stay relief.
 She also represents financial institutions and other creditors enforcing the creditors' rights under state law, including receiverships, foreclosures, writs of execution, and garnishments.
 Carrie also defends lender liability issues and is involved in drafting lending documents.